Skip to content

 doc-set-planner carries the recipes and the reconciliation procedure as durable instructions, and runs a three-phase flow.

 • Fan-out.
 The planner selects a recipe, expands it into the list of member documents, and delegates each to its genre skill — for example dispatching the diataxis recipe to the four quadrant skills.
 Each member is authored over the shared mif-frontmatter floor, with criteria shaped by ears-acceptance-criteria where the genre uses them.
+When a semantic corpus exists (the optional mif-corpus layer), the plan first searches it per member and surfaces strong hits as existing-coverage decisions — extend the found doc or create and cross-link it — with scores and ids shown.

 • Reconcile.
 Once the members exist, the planner resolves the cross-document relationships[] graph — declaring how each document references, supports, or derives from the others — so the set reads as one connected body of knowledge.
+With a corpus available, find-similar results per member are offered as candidate additional targets; candidates are accepted or rejected by the author, never written silently, and the recipe’s contract stays authoritative.

 • Link-completeness.
 A planner-check gate asserts the graph is complete: every intended relationship is present and every target resolves, with no dangling references.
 Each member is then proven conformant by mif-validate.
+The gate is deliberately corpus-independent: it checks the declared graph, never similarity, so planner verdicts are byte-identical with or without the optional tooling.

 Reach for doc-set-planner when a request is plural — when the deliverable is a set whose documents must cross-reference and not contradict each other.
 The value is coordination: the planner guarantees coverage of the recipe’s quadrants and a complete, validated relationship graph, which hand-assembling separate documents rarely achieves.